Allen School Grad Student Housing Information

 Do I need a car to live in Seattle?

 In general, no. Many people in the Allen School and the city live car-free.
 The UW campus is very accessible by public transportation and bike infrastructure.
-Popular neighborhoods such as Capitol Hill, the University District, Fremont, Roosevelt, and Wallingford are dense (for Seattle) and walkable - many amenities like restaurants, parks, and other services are within walking distance.
+Many popular neighborhoods such as Capitol Hill, the University District, Fremont, Roosevelt, and Wallingford are dense (for Seattle) and walkable, with many restaurants, parks, and other nearby amenities.

-However, many students do choose to own cars, which are helpful for making cross-city trips, doing activities in the surrounding wilderness like hiking and skiing, or if you want to live in the more suburban neighborhoods farther from campus.
+However, many students do choose to own cars, which are helpful for making cross-city trips, driving to wilderness activities like hiking and skiing, or commuting from more suburban neighborhoods with less access to transit.
 Note that owning a car can be expensive, due primarily to parking fees.
 Street parking in the inner neighborhoods like Capitol Hill is often difficult to find, may require a paid permit, and can put your car at risk of break ins.

-Seattle has two main modes of public transportation: light rail and bus.
-See here for an overview of the public transit system.
+Seattle has two main modes of public transportation: light rail and buses.

-Seattle can be wet and hilly in places, but many of us commute via bike and use bikes to get around!
+Seattle can be wet and hilly in places, but many students commute via bike and use bikes to get around!

-Air conditioning is not usually built into housing in Seattle, especially older housing.
-To stay cool during the summer, it's common to use a box fan to pull cool air from the outside at night.
+While some newer apartments have A/C, most Seattle housing does not.
+To stay cool during the summer, it's common to use a box fan to pull cool air from the outside at night, or a window A/C unit.
 Most of the heating is forced air; heaters are typically per room or per area (instead of a central furnace).

 Grad Housing Survey Results

-We conducted a survey of Allen School PhD students in May 2024, asking about where they lived, and how much they paid in rent.
-We received 94 responses, or about 27% of the student body.
+We conducted a survey of Allen School PhD students in February 2026, asking about where they lived and how much they paid in rent.
+We received 88 responses, or about 29% of the PhD student body.

 Rent